If you have an old credit card that you don’t use anymore, should you keep the account open or close it? In most cases, the best answer is to keep it!

 - Average age of credit: Lenders look at people who have managed credit well over a long period of time as a lower risk, so the average age of your credit accounts is another factor in your credit score.
 While it matters less than your credit balances, don’t discount the power of an aged account in lifting up your score.

-- Account mix: As long as you always pay on time and in full, more accounts is better.
+- Account mix: As long as you always pay on time and in full, more accounts are better.
 While you shouldn’t go out and open up a new credit card or another loan just to increase your credit score in most cases, keeping one you already have is a good way to maintain a diverse set of accounts that demonstrate to credit card companies that you’re responsible.

 If you have an old card, don’t put it at the back of the drawer and forget about it.
 Instead, you’ll need a plan to keep the account active.
 If you never use a card, the issuer may close it due to being inactive.